cartesi/image-kernel/README.md

 > :warning: The Cartesi team keeps working internally on the next version of this repository, following its regular development roadmap.
 Whenever there's a new version ready or important fix, these are published to the public source tree as new releases.

-# Cartesi Machine Image Kernel
+# Cartesi Machine Image Linux Kernel

-The Cartesi Image Kernel is the repository that provides the Docker configuration files to build the `kernel.bin` testing Linux kernel.
+The Cartesi Image Linux Kernel is the repository that provides the Docker configuration files to build the Linux kernel `linux.bin` image.
 This is used to run a Linux environment on the Cartesi Machine Emulator reference implementation.
 The current image is based on the `cartesi/toolchain` that uses Ubuntu 18.04 and GNU GCC 8.3.0.
-The `kernel.bin` is built from the Linux 4.20.x source, targeting the RISC-V RV64IMA with ABI LP64 architecture.
+The `linux.bin` is built from the Linux 5.5.x source, targeting the RISC-V RV64IMA with ABI LP64 architecture.

 ## Getting Started